 Alcoholism can look different for everyone, but if you notice that drinking is interfering with any normal aspect of your life, you may have developed an alcoholism.

 Alcohol dependence can result in a host of physical health issues as well as emotional disturbance and mental health concerns.
 Over time, alcohol dependence can cause issues like cirrhosis of the liver, Wernicke-Korsakoff syndrome (wet brain), depression, anxiety, social/interpersonal problems, and much more.
 One of the most dangerous aspects of alcohol dependence is withdrawal, which can be fatal without medical supervision.
 The symptoms of alcohol withdrawal can include the following:

 |Mood Swings||Fatigue||Delirium Tremens|

 While all of these symptoms are certainly unpleasant, the most dangerous symptom is the seizures associated with alcohol withdrawal.
-Without the proper medical supervision in a detox facility, these seizures can be fatal.
+Without proper medical supervision in a detox facility, these seizures can be fatal.

 For people who struggle with alcohol dependence, the safest and most comfortable way to detox from alcohol is in a treatment facility.
-At Wellness Retreat Recover, we offer detox for patients who are dependent on alcohol.
+At Wellness Retreat Recovery, we offer detox for patients who are dependent on alcohol.

 The Alcohol Dependence Detox Process